-The chart on the following page illustrates the spend on charitable activities during the year.
+The chart below illustrates the spend on charitable activities during the year.

 We allocated £3.5m (2022: £4.5m) towards the delivery of professional practice and innovation.
 In the year we developed policies and carried out research that continues to improve professional practice and promote innovation in the OT profession.
 The spend in this area allowed us to deliver our workforce survey report which informed on the pressures in the profession.
-We also continued to partner with over 50 higher education institutions providing accreditation and standards services.
+We also continued to partner with more than 50 higher education institutions providing accreditation and standards services.